 7. Make timely drafting decisions

-Players want to hear back within a reasonable time frame regarding the team selection process and what position they made.
+Players want to hear back within a reasonable time frame regarding the team selection process.
 As a general rule of thumb, post results within 48-72 hours after tryouts.

 However, in order to ensure you have made well-informed decisions, here are a couple of questions to ask:

-Have you ranked players across each core category that was assessed (i.e., hitting, fielding, pitching, base running, character)?
+Rank players across each assessed core category (i.e., hitting, fielding, pitching, base running, character)?

 Have you run weighted reports and/or comparison reports to analyze players on a more granular level?

-Have you taken at least 24-48 hours to review all evaluation data, in order to avoid making impulsive decisions?
+Have you taken at least 24-48 hours to review all evaluation data to avoid making impulsive decisions?

-Although teams have already been selected and results have been posted, there is still one more step for baseball tryouts: athlete feedback.
+Now that teams are chosen and scores have been posted, there is one final step in the tryout process: providing athlete feedback.

 With every team placement decision comes an influx of questions from athletes and their parents: